Mecha-Weasel/spittoon/README.md

 Uninstallation: (Manual)
 --------------
-1) Close Fistful-of-Frags (FoF) is you have it open.
+1) If you have Fistful-of-Frags (FoF) open, close it.
 2) Open your fof/bin folder.
 3) Delete the fof/bin/client.dll file.
 4) Make a copy of the client.official.dll file.
 5) Rename the copy to just client.dll.

 NOTE: Although this will will roll-back the changes (putting back official .DLL file).
-It does NOT clear-out the cached HSB data.
+It does NOT clear-out cached HSB data.
 So, even after you roll-back to the offical .DLL file, you may still see my (community-generated) HSB list.
-I have not found any way to clear that information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.
+I have not found any way to clear that cached HSB information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.

 Usage:
 =====